oddbird/oddsite/content/2017/1/5/git-rebase.rst

 Remotes, upstreams, and feature branches
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Pretty much everything written on git warns you not to rebase any commits that
+Pretty much everything written about git warns you not to rebase any commits
-are shared with other people or systems.
-It is presented as a cardinal sin and
+that are shared with other people or systems.
+It is presented as a cardinal sin
-something that will get you shunned by all serious git users.
-So, let's talk
+and something that will get you shunned by all serious git users.
+So, let's
-about how to do it!
+talk about how to do it!

 The fundamental reason you're enjoined against doing it is that it generates
 more work for everyone else, to get their local repositories into a good state